rayroms/Movies/README.md

 Movies App provides quick access to the latest movies showing in Nigeria at any given time.
 It uses GET and POST requests to make calls to a private API.
 The app takes key code responses and returns the appropriate resource.

-A. 'Type cinema one of the following keys to retrieve movies at that cinema.
+A. Type one of the following keys at the apps command line to retrieve movies at that cinema.
 Function uses a POST request.

 1. Leisure Mall
 2. Unicorn Hotel